 The package aims to develop the capacity of students involved in pupil councils, enabling them to participate more effectively in the public life of the school.
 However, it is not enough to develop just the pupils themselves, as we take a holistic approach to bringing through the pupil voice.

 This means that our development offering encompasses facilitation of meetings between staff and pupils to decide the remit of the council and to iron out issues that have hindered the development of the pupil voice in the past.
 It also includes group training for pupils and professional development for staff. sparqs recognises the central role teachers have in schools, managing not only the curriculum but the welfare and development of their pupils.
 With this in mind, our professional development training looks to help teachers bring out this expertise in the field of developing the pupil voice.

-In March 2016 we carried out a trial consultancy package with a secondary school in Dundee, having trained the pupil council and met with staff to plan out ‘next steps’ for the school in terms of putting the pupil voice at the centre.
+In March 2016 we carried out a trial consultancy package with Braeview Academy, a secondary school in Dundee, having trained the pupil council and met with staff to plan out ‘next steps’ for the school in terms of putting the pupil voice at the centre.
 Since the initial visit we have returned to the school several times working in partnership with the school on various projects.
 The most recent visit was in May 2017, to train newly-elected pupil council reps and to work with the students and staff on setting an agenda for meaningful discussion for the academic year ahead.